Siddpawar9222/Obsidian-Vault/SpringBoot/Introduction/005-Spring_Boot_Architecture.md

    - Uses a main class with `@SpringBootApplication`, which includes `@EnableAutoConfiguration` to trigger automatic configuration.

 2. **Auto-Configuration**:
-   - Sets up the application based on its dependencies, using sensible defaults and configuring beans accordingly.
+   - Sets up the application based on its dependencies and configuring beans accordingly.

 3. **Spring IoC Container**:
    - Manages beans annotated with `@Component`, `@Service`, `@Repository`, or `@Controller`.